JarlTuxen/TestCourse/README.md

 ==========

 Repository to try out in Test Course
-Author is Jarl Tuxen, teacher on the course.
+Author is Jarl Tuxen, teacher on the Software Testing course Fall 2014.